 The UWB indoor positioning system appeared more than 20 years ago but only recently it has spread to enterprises that require a standardized and unified wireless tool for connecting computer hardware.
-Using UWB system, some really important tasks can be solved, including:
+Using the UWB system, some really important tasks can be solved, including:

 - reliable data protection;

 The Ultra Wide-band technology has potential.
 Thanks to high positioning accuracy, ranging from 10 to 30 cm, Ultra Wide-Band technology is widely used to control the perimeter of enterprise's dangerous places and control the implementation of KPIs at workplaces.

 UWB is an Ultra Wide-band technology used for transmitting high-frequency impulses at small distances.
 UWB signals are transmitted at frequencies of up to some GHz and reach the bandwidth from 25% to 100%.